 Common Mistakes to Avoid

-Making a Walking Taco Casserole can be simple, but there are common mistakes that can affect your dish.
-Here are some tips to ensure your casserole turns out perfectly.
+Making Walking Taco Casserole can be a breeze, but there are some common pitfalls to watch out for.

 Storage & Reheating Instructions